-- strengthens its ties and cooperation with the IOC and International Federations. • - supports the establishment of independent athletes' organisations on a transnational level. . - develops fora for multi-stakeholder dialogue on athletes' employment and social relations in .
-Olympic elite sport, and: - examines its potential role to support the establishment of a sectoral social 0 dialogue committee; and - contributes to the identification of social partners.
-0 - considers the adoption of a legal instrument59 for the governance of athletes' employment • and social relations in Olympic elite sport.
+- strengthens its ties and cooperation with the IOC and International Federations. - supports the establishment of independent athletes' organisations on a transnational level. - develops for a for multi-stakeholder dialogue on athletes' employment and social relations in Olympic elite sport, and: - o examines its potential role to support the establishment of a sectoral social dialogue committee; and - o contributes to the identification of social partners. - considers the adoption of a legal instrument59 for the governance of athletes' employment and social relations in Olympic elite sport.